For safe and certain firing the gate firing signal must be fitted in the area bounded by shaded lines, as shown in the figure below.

 The resistor R2 drops the difference between the supply voltage and the zener diode.

 The reference voltage to the base of the transistor is determined by the resistor chain S. Initially with zero voltage on C1 the transistor is held off, but when the voltage on C1 at the emitter reaches a high enough level, the transistor starts to conduct.
 Feedback action via the transformer winding raises the base current so the transistor turns hard on, discharging C1 rapidly into the thyristor gate via the transformer.

 Simple Firing Circuit Using Unijunction Transistor

-Initially C1 is not charged, so UJT is OFF or in other words it does not allow any current to pass through it.
-As the voltage on capacitor C1 reaches a particular value, then the unijuction transistor will change to its conducting state, allowing C1 to discharge into the thyristor gate.
-The rapid discharge of C1 gives a fast rise pulse into the thyristor gate.
+Initially, C1 is not charged, so UJT is OFF, or in other words, it does not allow any current to pass through it.
+As the voltage on capacitor C1 reaches a particular value, then the unijunction transistor will change to its conducting state, allowing C1 to discharge into the thyristor gate.
+The rapid discharge of C1 gives a fast-rise pulse into the thyristor gate.

-Note: it should be noted that in both the circuits, the voltage on the capacitor C1 will rise exponentially at a rate determined by the value of R1.
-Both of the transistor firing circuits will reset after C1 is discharged, building up to give a second and further pulses.
+Note: it should be noted that in both circuits, the voltage on the capacitor C1 will rise exponentially at a rate determined by the value of R1.
+Both of the transistor firing circuits will reset after C1 is discharged, building up to give a second and further pulse.

 Firing Circuits for Complex Systems